-Description and content Unit 3 The focus for this unit is to reinterpret dramatic text , context, forms and styles for an audience through applying theoretical and practitioner approaches. ome s Content: Voice and movement, drama processes and the elements of drama, exploring drama forms and styles, contextual knowledge, production / performance and related design and technologies, management skills.
-The focus for this unit is interpreting, manipulating and synthesising a range of properties theoretical approaches to contemporary and devised drama.
-Offit 4 Content: Voice and movement, drama processes and the elements of drama, exploring Drama forms and styles, contextual knowledge, drama conventions, values, forces and drama practice, spaces of performance, design and technologies, management skills and processes.
+Description and content Unit 3 The focus for this unit is to reinterpret dramatic text , context, forms and styles for an audience through applying theoretical and practitioner approaches. onit 5 Content: Voice and movement, drama processes and the elements of drama, exploring drama forms and styles, contextual knowledge, production / performance and related design and technologies, management skills.
+Unit 4 The focus for this unit is interpreting, manipulating and synthesising a range of practical and theoretical approaches to contemporary and devised drama .
+01111 4 Content: Voice and movement, drama processes and the elements of drama, exploring Drama forms and styles, contextual knowledge, drama conventions, values, forces and drama practice, spaces of performance, design and technologies, management skills and processes.